Proptech

 Persona & Problem.

-After completing our user interviews, we synthesized insights using affinity mapping in Miro to identify patterns and key themes.
-This helped us turn qualitative feedback into actionable direction for design.
+After conducting user interviews, we synthesized insights using affinity mapping in Miro to identify patterns and key themes.
+This process transformed qualitative feedback into actionable design directions.

 We worked closely with the client to validate these insights and align them with business goals to help prioritize features.